VIDA-NYU/d3m_interface/README.md

 ## Installation

 This package works with Python 3.6 through 3.8.
-You need to have [Docker](https://docs.docker.com/get-docker/) installed on your operating system.
+If you plan to use the AutoML systems as containers, you need to have [Docker](https://docs.docker.com/get-docker/)  or [Singularity](https://sylabs.io/guides/3.5/user-guide/introduction.html)  installed on your operating system.

 You can install the latest stable version of this library from [PyPI](https://pypi.org/project/d3m-interface/):